niki-ito/activism-through-storytelling-with-code/README.md

 Week 8:
 - Code the website to show p5 canvases on thumbnail click with Event Listeners.
 - Code the audio visualization sketches to have interactive photographs.
-- Illustrate/paint the thumbnails to appear on the website.
+- Illustrate/paint the thumbnails on the website.
 - Redesign the website using mockups.
 - Create a text-based document for the items to be added to the toolkit/handbook.

+Week 9:
+- Revise the text-based document for the toolkit/handbook.
+- Develop the "learn more about this project" page on the website.
+- Develop the speakers' introduction page on the website.
+- Create an Issues post on GitHub for browser issues.
+- Develop additional elements for the website.